 Apply for a Different Visa (CR-1 or IR-1)

-To be eligible for a CR-1 visa, you must be married to your U.S. spouse for less than two years, while to be eligible for an IR-1 visa, you must be married to your U.S. spouse for more than two years.
+To be eligible for a CR-1 visa, you must have been married to your U.S. spouse for less than two years, while to be eligible for an IR-1 visa, you must be married to your U.S. spouse for more than two years.
 It is crucial to note that although IR-1 approval would give you an automatic 10-year green card, the CR-1 would provide you with a 2-year conditional residence that could be upgraded to a 10-year permanent residency.

 K-1 Visa Denial Statistics